Pain can stem from many different causes and make even everyday activities cumbersome.

 Its anti-inflammatory properties are why it is used to relieve stress and pain, and it is widely used in herbal medicine.

-Various research studies are promising in its ability to ease arthritis knee pain.
+Various research studies show its ability to ease arthritis knee pain.

 Frankincense can be used in aromatherapy and also comes in supplement form.